$0 South Korea School Meeting Prep Checklist

 Step 3: Use Pre-Written Cultural Advocacy Scripts

 Korean IEP meetings are not negotiations between equals.
-The principal chairs the meeting.
+The principal often chairs the meeting.
 The special education teacher presents the plan.
 The parent is expected to acknowledge the school's expertise and express concerns deferentially.
 This isn't a flaw — it's how Korean institutional culture operates.
 Working within it produces results.
-Fighting against it produces polite refusal.
+Fighting against it can produce polite refusal.

 Effective phrases follow a pattern: acknowledge the teacher's expertise, frame the accommodation as reducing their burden, and express the request as a collaborative question rather than a demand.